-The variables in the generator patterns shadow previously bound variables, including variables bound in a previous generator pattern.
+The variables in the generator patterns, shadow variables in the function clause, surrounding the bit string comprehensions.

 A bit string comprehension returns a bit string, which is created by concatenating the results of evaluating BitString for each combination of bit string generator elements, for which all filters are true.